Scale-free behavior of weight distributions of connectomes: Results

-Note that the global weight distribution of the KKI-18 (Figure~\ref{fig:global}(b)) has been previously investigated~\cite{OdorPRE2016}, with a power-law fit of $\alpha = 3.05(5)$.
-This was obtained for data with a size of $N = 41,523,931$.
-This time, however, we obtained a more complete graph with $N = 46,524,003$, such that the power-law exponent varied slightly with an exponent of $\alpha = 3.04(1)$.
-In Figure~\ref{fig:global}(e)-(f), we can observe that the power-law exponents pertaining to that of the fruit fly data sets, $\alpha_{full} < \alpha_{hemi} < \alpha_{larva}$, where the larva has the largest exponent value (steepest), which meant high probability of finding nodes that have fewer links or weaker connections to its neighbors which is consistent with the fact that at this stage, the fruit fly is still in its formative stages of development.
+\mage{Figure~\ref{fig:global}(e)-(f) show the edge weights distributions of the fruit fly data sets where we found that $\alpha_{full} < \alpha_{larva}$.
+The larger exponent value for the larva indicating a higher probability of finding nodes that have fewer links or weaker connections to its neighbors can be attributed to the fact} that at this stage, the fruit fly is still in its formative stages of development.
 Moreover, this state of the larva network where there is a lack of large values of edge weights, may be thought of as its "pre-learning" phase, where neuroplasticity has not occurred yet.
 Finally, the opposite can be observed for the full brain of an adult fruit fly which has the lowest value of power-law exponent.
 This means a lower probability of low-value weights and more likelihood of finding high-edge weights as indicated by its fat tail.
 The presence of high-edge weights may be an indication of the structural and functional reinforcements that have occurred throughout the phases of a fly's development.

+\mage{We also considered a filtered version of the adult fly's full brain where the glia cells are removed.
+Glia cells are non-neuronal cells that create myelin in the peripheral nervous system, helping maintain homeostasis and providing support and protection for neurons~\cite{JessenNATURE1980}.
+The volumetric ratios of glial cells can vary for every species and every region in their brains~\cite{VerkhratskyNEUROGLIA2019}.
+Inspite of the inconclusiveness on the ratio of neuron-to-glia cells, we still find value in investigating the case of removing glial cells in the fruit-fly as previous works have shown that these cells in the fruit-fly share significant molecular and functional (engulment activity) attributes with mammalian astrocytes~\cite{LoganNEUGLIABIO2007, FreemanBIOPERS2015}.
+Here, we observe that the exponent of the tails do not vary much with that of the adult fly's full brain and the only difference is that there is now lower probability of finding large edge weights .}

+\mage{If we follow this reasoning, one may ask why the global edge weight distribution of the fly hemibrain which is taken from an adult fruit fly (both the reciprocated and unidirectional datasets), is steeper than that of a fruit fly larva.
+For one, by itself, the brain of a fly (\textit{Drosophilia}) is sparse as it is compared to \textit{C.elegans}, a larva zebra fish, and a mouse~\cite{LinNATURE2024}.
+Additionally, this can be due to structural reasons i.e. the full brain connectome includes peripheral, visual neurons, while the hemibrain only consists of the central nervous system only.
+Finally, the data acquisition of considering only a region may have introduced more complication as this time, some nodes and their corresponding connections to other regions of the brain may have been cut as well leading to fewer edges (preponderance of lower edge weight values) in the considered giant connected cluster (GCC)}.